bytebeats/image_cropper/README.md

 # image_cropper

 A new Flutter project.
-Take a photo or pick a picture and the crop it.
+Take a photo or pick a picture and then crop it.

 ## Getting Started